JosephPrichard/HttpRouter/README.md

 http.ListenAndServe(":9000", r)
 ```

-### Path Params
+All routes attached to the router will only match a request url that includes the prefix.

-All routes attatched to the router will only match a request url that includes the prefix.
+### Path Params and Regexes

-Routes can additionally have path parameters.
+Routes can have path parameters by putting a variable name between left and right braces `{ }`.
 ```go
 r.Get("/product/{name}/{slug}", func(w http.ResponseWriter, r *http.Request) {
     vars := httprouter.Vars(r)